Himanshimittal051104/PropWise_AI/README.md

-# RentWise AI 🏠
+# PropWise AI 🏠

-RentWise AI is a full-stack machine learning project that predicts monthly house rent based on basic property details like city, area, BHK, size, and bathrooms.
+PropWise AI is a full-stack machine learning project that predicts monthly house rent based on basic property details like city, area, BHK, size, and bathrooms.

 I built this project to practice combining frontend, backend, and machine learning into one real-world application.